I’ve recently read some criticism of the IF Gathering headed by Jennie Allen.

 The same was true of IF Gathering; I enjoyed some speakers and will seek more talks and books by them, others I didn’t and won’t.

-Some speakers were amazing (Jill Briscoe)…some got me thinking about hard stuff…and some speakers did not resonate with me at all.
+Some speakers were amazing, like Jill Briscoe for example.
+Some speakers got thinking about hard stuff.
+A few speakers did not resonate with me at all.

 In fact, I have no desire to correct or criticize anything from IF Gathering 2017.

 Would I have chosen all of those speakers, all of those songs, all of those topics?
 Probably not.
 But I’m not in leadership.
 I’m not in charge.
 I’m not accountable to God for what was taught.
 The leadership of IF Gathering is accountable to God and it’s up to them to decide what to change and what to keep next year.

 I am accountable to God to apply what He spoke to my spirit through this IF conference.
 I’m accountable for things He showed me which I need to work on.
 And trust me, there a bunch of things I need to work on in me!
 I am accountable for my attitude and my heart towards others.
 I am accountable for what I do with what I learned.